dhi-granite/community-infrastructure-in-scotlands-places/readme.md

 It then added marker clusters and marker layers to the map for the plottable layers, converted the coordinate reference system of the intermediate zone boundary layer to ESPG:27700, and added a highlight function and tooltips to the map for interactivity.
 The map was then saved at the save location specified in the function call.

-### Creating decile tabls for each local authority
+### Creating decile tables for each local authority
 In the /data_generation/table_data file, I defined three functions that find the mean number of businesses, charities and community spaces per SIMD decile in each local authority.
 The functions took in an intermediate zone information csv file for a local authority, and saved a new csv file with the businesses, charities, or community spaces per 1000 people in each decile of the SIMD.

 ### Creating the Scottish Household Survey / Mutual aid organisations dataset